PlsGiveMeVisualStudioMicrosoft/The-American-Dream/README.md

  #  The American Dream:

- The American Dream is a Hearts Of Iron 4 mod focusing on the North American Continent, in a state of Turmoil, feautiring many diffirent playable nations, rouge states, and action!
+ The American Dream is a Hearts Of Iron 4 mod focusing on the North American Continent, in a state of Turmoil, featuring many diffirent playable nations, rouge states, and action!